-The purpose of this test is to investigate the operation of a digital Manifold Air Pressure (MAP) sensor under varied engine operating conditions.
+The purpose of this test is to investigate the operation of a digital Manifold Air Pressure (MAP) sensor during idle, free revving, and overrun engine operating conditions.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.